 “We’re in anticipation of reinstalling the memorial as it was intended, whether that’s the original or a replica,” Mr. Davis said.
 “We support the memorial as it was originally intended in 1934 by the World War I veterans.”

-Mr. Shackelford agreed, saying in a statement Thursday that “every day the memorial does not go back up is a day too long and a disgrace.
+Kelly Shackelford, president and chief executive officer of the Liberty Institute, which represents the caretakers of the cross, agreed.
+He said in a statement Thursday that “every day the memorial does not go back up is a day too long and a disgrace.
 It disrespects the memory of the WWI veterans who put it up, every fallen soldier, and every veteran in this country.”

 The Mojave cross has been embroiled in a decade of legal disputes over whether it constituted an establishment of religion.
 After courts ruled that the cross was an unconstitutional religious symbol, Congress transferred the plot of the land on which the cross stands to private ownership.

 In April, the U.S. Supreme Court refused to strike down Congress’ actions and ordered a trial court to reconsider the issues in light of the land transfer.
+Because of the ongoing legal activity, the transfer has been delayed and the cross is on what is still considered public land.